decred-proposals/mainnet/012b4e335f25704e28ef196d650316dca421f730225d39e37b31b3c646eb8497/1/payload/index.md

 *2. Continue month-over-month, high-quality media coverage, including op-ed drafting and placement*

-From Laura Shin to WSJ to Cointelegraph to Forbes to Pomp, Ditto has produced both quality and quantity.
-At this stage, we can confidently say that every reporter in the crypto space knows who Decred is.
-Now that we have broad awareness in place, we see a need to achieve three simultaneous goals:
+As we touched on above, there are a few ways we will approach media coverage in 2019.
+Some of this will sound very familiar because we want to keep doing what we were doing before.
+Other parts will have a different approach and angle, as we look to drive people to buy DCR.

+We see a need to achieve three simultaneous goals:
-- Expand Decred’s piece of the crypto pie by cementing its reputation in the broader crypto community

-- Expand the pie beyond crypto to include the smart money standing on the sidelines
+1. Expand Decred’s piece of the crypto pie by cementing its reputation in the broader crypto community, and with smart money on the sidelines

-- Solidify Decred’s association with relevant topics (privacy, staking, governance, etc.)
+2. Solidify Decred’s association with relevant topics (privacy, staking, governance, etc.)

-To achieve these goals, at the next stage we will focus on three broad buckets:

-- a) High-impact, tier one stories
+3. Spike coverage when news happens

+- Focusing on Tier-One Outlets

 We will hand pick the highest-quality, most impactful media opportunities in tier-one crypto media (CoinDesk, Cointelegraph, The Block, etc.) to ensure that Decred is securing feature coverage around releases and moments of importance to the project.
 We will also pursue tier-one non-crypto media outlets (Bloomberg, CNBC, Cheddar, Nasdaq, etc.) that are read by the smart money still standing on the sidelines of crypto waiting to get in on the right project.
 We’ll set a goal of securing at least one more big mainstream feature, similar to The Wall Street Journal story we secured in 2019.
 While these types of stories occur less often, they will generate the quality reliable sources Decred needs to consolidate its reputation long-term.

-Some of Decred’s best conversations and content have been podcast recordings and in-person interviews at events and conferences.
-Therefore, as part of our high-impact outreach, we will both maintain Decred’s presence on the podcast circuit, and, similar to what we did at Web Summit, the World Crypto & Blockchain Conference, etc., continue to schedule on-site interviews for Decred spokespeople at events to maximize Decred’s time on the ground.

-- b) Steady drumbeat of awareness
+- Broad awareness on topics that matter

+We need to be vigilant about solidifying Decred’s association with important topics like privacy, staking, security, store of value, Lightning Network, DAO, etc. That means keeping the project in front of reporters, day after day, with smart commentary and insight — and that includes relevant announcements.

-While our focus will be on high-tier, high-impact media coverage, it’s especially important in a bear market not to lose sight of the role that consistent crypto trade coverage plays in keeping Decred top of mind and in a positive light.
+And while our focus will be on high-tier, high-impact media coverage, it’s especially important in a bear market not to lose sight of the role that consistent crypto trade coverage plays in keeping Decred top of mind and in a positive light.
 Non-tier-one trades still have a broad crypto readership, many of whom are DCR holders.
 It’s important we keep them abreast of the good work Decred is doing, and Decred must maintain its foothold on the awareness it has earned over the past year.
 This will require that we consistently stay in front of crypto journalists to ensure that Decred is taking part in conversations around staking, governance, store of value, treasury spending, DAOs, etc.

-- c) Op-eds and placement
+- Op-eds and placement

 Ditto worked with the community on a variety of content last year, from co-creating and publishing thought leadership op-eds in CoinDesk, Cointelegraph, and CCN to crowdsourcing and placing points of view on breaking news of the day (Facebook Libra, China’s state-owned cryptocurrency, etc.) in mainstream media outlets like CNBC and Mashable.

 At the next stage, Ditto will continue to identify opportunities for Decred to produce content on a monthly basis.
-With the community’s help, we will create topic-relevant op-eds on staking, privacy, and other topics relevant to Decred.
+With the community’s help, we will create topic-relevant op-eds on topics relevant to Decred.
 In some cases, Ditto’s in-house content creation team will draft the articles or points of view in coordination with the community; in others, community members can lead the way and Ditto can review/edit.
 Ideally, the output would be 1 piece of content per month.

+*3. Drive bigger, more impactful awareness around “crypto moments”*

+There will inevitably be moments throughout the year when big news hits: BTC pops again, an institution enters the fold, Libra launches and attracts newbies to the space, or even Decred announces a new feature.
+We need to take advantage of these spike moments when it really matters, because they're when the most people are watching and evaluating their holdings.
+By adding fuel to the flame and spreading the word about DCR at exactly the right time, we’ll generate not only awareness, but also inspire action.

+Ditto will put rapid response plans in place to capitalize on these opportune moments with “spike coverage”, so that when big, market-moving news does hit — no matter what it is — Decred is in front of journalists at just the right moment with insightful commentary or news.

-*3. Amplify awareness through smart, strategic community activation*
+*4. Amplify awareness through smart, strategic community activation*

-In the past six months, Ditto has had the opportunity to work closely with Decred’s highly engaged and vibrant community.
-We successfully equipped community members to build Decred’s online awareness in an educational and impactful way.
-And while these efforts were previously ad hoc and distributed, now, numerous individuals who stood on the sidelines are acting as powerful, smart, educational voices on Crypto Twitter — and as a result, engagement is higher than it’s ever been.

-We’ve also worked closely with the community to build a master repository of educational content intended to educate Decred’s target audiences.
-That repository — which at the time of this writing is being prepared for publication on Decred’s website — makes it easy for journalists, crypto enthusiasts, investors, and anyone interested in Decred to find that information.

-The next step is to merge the community engagement and educational resources repository pieces together into a single combined campaign aimed at amplifying and educating.
+After successfully equipping the community to build Decred’s online awareness, as well as building a master repository of educational content, the next step is to merge these efforts together into a single combined campaign aimed at amplifying and educating.
 With our solid foundation of educational materials, we will build proactive campaigns around each topic (similar to the #cryptodevs campaign) to create an echo effect across media outlets and social media.
 We will activate the community to participate on social media by sharing key messages from the messaging document, as well as sharing links to the best Decred content around the web, pulled from the educational resources repository.

+And when we talk about “message,” Ditto believes tone is equally as important.
+We want to activate the community in a way that portrays intelligence, confidence, optimism, and excitement!
+We want people to see and feel the community’s excitement in a way that draws them to the project; that makes them curious to hear more.

 Finally, the educational resources repository is not a static document — it’s a living body of work that needs to grow and change along with the project.
 Since we already have our finger on the pulse of the media, Crypto Twitter, and third-party content websites, Ditto will keep the repository up to date with the latest, best-quality content from around the Internet, be it a new blog post by checkmate, an op-ed by Jake in CoinDesk, or a Lightning Network blog post by matheus.
 And we’ll continually seek out opportunities to spread the Decred message outside the community and pull a growing number of players into the fold.

+**How We Think About Metrics and Measurement**

+As you read above, there have been some “easy” ways to measure our work.
+Some simple metrics to continue to monitor include:

+1. Social media: Increase in engagement, participants, impressions, etc. And we can also measure clicks to the educational repository.
+2. Media coverage: More coverage, bigger coverage.
+We can use our past work as the standard for the next 6 months.
+3. Price: We’ve purposely never associated our work with the price of DCR.
+But we should look at the work we do and see how it correlates to price.
+For instance, if the DEX launched in 2020, we would want to see how price is impacted as a result of the awareness we drive.

 **Who**